-With Australia inducing hard restrictions on overseas visitors and international lock downs due to COVID-19, it was anticipated that AusHealth Hospitals would see an impact on revenue to its debt collection department.
+With Australia inducing hard restrictions on overseas visitor applications and international lock downs due to COVID-19, it was anticipated that AusHealth Hospitals could experience pressure on its revenue forecasts.

 However, with many international visitors, students and working holiday VISA holders choosing to stay in Australia during the lock down period, the Hospitals division continued business sustainably.